MahithChigurupati/Flexbox/README.md

 # Flexbox
-A small demo project using Flexbox property of CSS
+A small demo project using Flexbox feature of CSS